tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-04-WD_KDEVP_B/unit-8/talk-06-talk-06-French_Upper_Intermediate_2_B21b/talk-06-French_Upper_Intermediate_2_B21b.md

 ---
 icon:
-  type: emojione-v1:flag-for-france
+  type: mdi:help-circle-outline
-  color: 3F51B5
+  color: 398126
 ---

-French Upper Intermediate 2 (B2.1b)

-To facilitate students' language learning to meet an Upper Intermediate level commensurate with CEFR ...
+To facilitate students' language learning to meet an Upper Intermediate level commensurate with CEFR B2.1 ...